×

 What are the schools in Malapascua like?

 "Malapascua is a small island located in the Philippines, known for its beautiful beaches and diving spots.
 However, due to its size and remote location, it does not have any international or bilingual schools.
 The island has a few local public schools, such as Malapascua Elementary School and Logon National High School, which cater to the local population.
 These schools primarily teach in the local language, Filipino, and English is taught as a second language.
-For international or bilingual education, one would have to look at larger cities in the Philippines such as Cebu City or Manila," commented one expat when asked about in Malapascua.
+For international or bilingual education, one would have to look at larger cities in the Philippines such as Cebu City or Manila," said one parent with children at in Malapascua.

 What advice to expats in Malapascua have about housing?